WilliamsandBrandanLab/WilliamsandBrandanLab.github.io/about/index.md

 understanding individual neuronal function and local circuits to in vivo experiments aiming to understand how large neuronal populations code for different aspects of memory.
 At the beginning, we used brain slices to identify and differentiate neuronal populations of the hippocampus and the medial septum, two brain regions critical for learning and memory.
-For example, we initially discoveredin the medial septum a new population of neurons using glutamate as a transmitter(Sotty et al., 2003).
+For example, we initially discovered in the medial septum a new population of neurons using glutamate as a transmitter(Sotty et al., 2003).
 These neurons were also shown to send projections to many different brain areas including the hippocampus.
 Later on, we developed the isolated hippocampus preparation and the isolated septo-hippocampus preparation (Goutagny et al., 2009).
 These preparations were extremely valuable because it